ineiti/livequiz/README.md

 - corrections bug:
   - when called with course/id/corrections, all fields are green
   - even when clicking directly on "corrections" the first time, it shows all green.
+  - order is still buggy with db_240523
+  - even in reverse order, the result is not satisfactory

 2024-05-23:
 - regroup wrong answers in regexps